djrrb/Fern-Ornaments/README.md

 ![Total Symmetry After](assets/total-symmetry-after.png)

-Note that patterns may not be symmetrical if the length of the pattern is not equally divisble by the number of cells!
+Note that patterns may not be truly symmetrical if the length of the pattern is not equally divisble by the number of cells.
 Some patterns work better with even-numbered cell counts; others with odd.

 ### Local symmetry